 FCST Sales Score = if(OR(ISBLANK([FcstSales]),ISBLANK([BudSales])),””,IF([Fcst Bud Target Pct] > 1.10, 1, IF([Fcst Bud Target Pct] < .9, 3, 2)))

-If either part of the calculation is missing, we want to show a blank value which is taken care of in the IF/OR part of the function.
+If either part of the calculation is missing, we want to show a blank value taken care of in the IF/OR part of the function.

-- If the value to target is > that 110% we want a 1 which will translate to a Green value.
+- If the Value to target is > 110%, we want a 1, which will translate to a Green value.

-- If the value to target is < 90% we want a 3 will translate to a RED value.
+- If the Value to target is < 90%, we want a 3 that will translate to a RED value.

-- The values in between will show an in-between will be a Yellow value.
+- The values in between will show an in-between will be Yellow Value.

 Step 3 – Creating the Highlighting

 To illustrate the highlighting functionality, we first want to have the background colors of the cells match the FCST Sales Score we have calculated.
 The highlighting is found under each Value you have in the table.
 Selecting the downward triangle brings up the first flyout window.
 Select Conditional Formatting, then Background Color Scales.

 The picture below shows how I set up the Forecasted Sales.
 The Value you selected is displayed in the Apply Color To box, then select the Value you wish to use to determine the highlight in the Color Based On drop-down.